The Psychology of Beer (and Wine, too)

 Bars and restaurants are in a tricky situation when it comes to alcoholic beverages.
 While every establishment wants to maximize sales, the operators must also be careful not to encourage over-consumption to the point of inebriation.
 In my experience, the majority of establishments do use curved, or at least tapered, glasses for serving beer.
 It may not have been a conscious decision, but they have clearly gravitated toward glass shapes that favor more rapid consumption.
 Not only does this boost sales, it may also enable restaurant and bar operators to turn over tables more quickly for patrons who plan to consume just one beer – another key factor in profitability.

 Shorter, wider glasses may speed up consumption of all beverages, too.
 But bar owners beware – while beer and soft drinks will be poured to the capacity of the glass regardless of shape, hand-pouring spirits into that kind of glass might result in significant over-pouring even by trained staff.
 For bars that serve beer by the pitcher, wider glasses could speed up consumption and table turnover.
+Another wide-glass risk is that patrons may consume more (good for sales) but be less satisfied with the amount of each pour (bad for reviews and repeat visits).

 As individuals, we need to be mindful of these shape effects too.
 If we’re trying to limit our calorie or alcohol intake, we’re better off with tall, straight, slender glasses for beer and just any other beverage.
 Both curved glasses and wide glasses are likely to make us underestimate our consumption.